 The downline system is the only connection and reference to and for the diver.
 The diver is at all times connected to the downline via a 3m long safety umbilical throughout the dive.
 This is also partly due for a possible diver recovery scenario in case of an emergency.

 The downline is marked in 10m increments for reference used by the diver and surface support.
-Topside the downline is supported by two individual and separated buoys for safety plus a small pick up buoy connected with a line.
+Topside the downline is supported by two individual and separated buoys plus a small pick up buoy connected with a line.

 On the bottom the downline is weighted by a metal clump weight of 65kgs.
 2 meters above the clump weight is a rubber hammer which might be used to assist when using the core sampler to drive it into the ground.